multani/gcp-changelog/content/generative-ai-on-vertex-ai/index.md

 **Save and share prompts in Vertex AI Studio**: You can now save and share prompts in Vertex AI Studio.
 Sharing prompts lets you collaborate with team members, ensure consistency, and build a library of effective prompts for various tasks.
 For more information, see [Save and share prompts](https://cloud.google.com/vertex-ai/generative-ai/docs/prompt-sharing).

-### Feature

-**Save and share prompts in Vertex AI Studio**: You can now save and share prompts in Vertex AI Studio.
-Sharing prompts lets you collaborate with team members, ensure consistency, and build a library of effective prompts for various tasks.
-For more information, see [Save and share prompts](https://cloud.google.com/vertex-ai/generative-ai/docs/prompt-sharing).

 ---
 ## 2025-10-06